bem-site/bem-method/faq/faq.en.md

 * [Mixes](#mixes).
 * [Code searching](#code-search).

 **NB** The BEM methodology [allows freedom of choice](../method/naming-convention/naming-convention.en.md#alternative-naming-schemes) when it comes to a choosing a preferred naming strategy, however consistency of names is required.
-For example, the following are all valid options: `context`, `ctx` or `c`, `attributes`, `attrs` or `as`.
+For example, the following are all valid options:

+* `context`, `ctx` or `c`;
+* `attributes`, `attrs` or `as`.

 Select one name and stick with it throughout the project.

 ### Namespace